ccase28/418FinalProject/README.md

 Furthermore, since threads within a process share an address space, we cannot assume that a memory block or heap is owned exclusively by a single thread.
 In fact, it is quite common for ephemeral data to be passed around and modified by numerous threads, such as in producer-consumer or data-parallel computation models [_citation needed_].
 Consecutive blocks whose addresses are aligned by less than the size of a cache line (typically 64 bytes) also run the risk of false sharing, though we suspect this is of limited impact.

+Ultimately, our foremost design consideration will be how contention between threads can be reduced, even under the most adversarial conditions.
+This may involve segregating application memory into classes of differing sizes and expected lifetimes.

 # Resources
  For this project, we primarily plan to use the PSC machines to test our implentation.
 We also plan to use the GHC machines for testing in order to conserve resources.
 Our language of choice is C, as it offers good performance and close integration with both threading infrastructure and assembly instructions, which we may make use of in order to execute CAS operations.
 As a starting point, we will be using Makoto's 213 implentation of Malloc Lab.
 We'll need to make further optimizations to this code, as well as entirely rewriting support routines that instantiate and manage different heaps.
 We'll also take cues from established allocator designes, such as Hoard and tcmalloc (listed below).